Bus Accident Lawyers

 Whether you were on the bus when the accident happened or just crossing the street, our legal team is prepared to help you understand your rights, investigate your case, and start getting answers.

 Types of Bus Accident Cases We Handle

 Not all buses and bus services are the same, and there are many different buses to choose from.
 However, when people are hurt because a driver or company was negligent, their needs are often the same.
 We handle almost every kind of bus accident in the area, including:

 - Charter bus and tour bus accidents, including Megabus and Greyhound

 - School bus accidents

-If you were seriously hurt or a family member was killed in any kind of bus accident in Chicago, we may be able to help you take legal action.
+If you were seriously hurt or a family member was killed in any kind of bus accident, we may be able to help you take legal action.
 If you aren’t sure if we handle cases like yours, just ask.

 Causes of Bus Accidents Involving Serious Injuries